 Drought affects soil water availability and mineral N pools

-Drought severely affects the soil water availability in all cropping systems (Fig.1: Soil GWC; Kost et al. (2024)).
-We observed that drought-treated soil has lower gravimetric water content compared to the control over the course of drought treatment, and the water availability recovered at the final sampling time (eleven weeks after rewetting event) (Fig.1 A: Soil GWC).
+Drought severely affects the soil water availability in all cropping systems, with a decrease ranging between X to X% in gravimetric water content compared to the control (Fig.1: Soil GWC; Kost et al. (2024)). the water availability recovered at the final sampling time (eleven weeks after rewetting event) (Fig.1 A: Soil GWC).
+Large differences in ammonium and nitrate were observed between cropping systems….please expend and provide numbers when possible.
 The total mineral N content, including the ammonium (NH4+) and nitrate (NO3+) contents, were strongly affected by drought in the mixed- (CONFYM) and mineral fertilized (CONMIN) conventional systems, but not in the biodynamic (BIODYN) cropping system (Fig. 1 B: Ammonium, nitrate, and total mineral N contents, Table S1: N pools statistical analysis).
-Drought altered the mineral N pools, where the ammonium and nitrate increased during drought treatment, and recovered back to the control levels after the removal of the rain-out shelter and rewetting event (Fig. 1 B: Ammonium, nitrate, and total mineral N contents).
+Thus, the ammonium and nitrate significantly increased during drought treatment, and recovered back to the control levels after the removal of the rain-out shelter and rewetting event (Fig. 1 B: Ammonium, nitrate, and total mineral N contents).

 The effects of drought on the ammonia-oxidizers diversity and composition were marginal

-Overall, there were no differences of the observed richness and Shannon diversity index between drought and control of the AOB and AOA communities in both bulk soil and rhizosphere (Fig. 2: Alpha diversity, Table S2: alpha diversity statistical analysis).
-Meanwhile, the observed richness of the Comammox community was marginally affected by drought in the bulk soil, but not in the rhizosphere (Table S2: alpha diversity statistical analysis).
-In contrast, we found that cropping system was a strong driver of the ammonia-oxidizers alpha diversity, with higher AOA and Comammox, but lower AOB alpha diversity in the BIODYN system than in the CONFYM and CONMIN cropping systems (Fig. 2: alpha diversity, Table S2: alpha diversity statistical analysis).
+Mean relative abundance of the ammonia-oxidizing taxa revealed that AOB, AOA, and Comammox communities were dominated by genus Nitrosospira (bulk soil: 84.56%, rhizosphere: 83.38%), lineage Nitrososphaerales clade Delta (NS-Delta) (bulk soil: 73.51%, rhizosphere: 71.14%), and Nitrospira clade B (bulk soil: 97.43%, rhizosphere: 96.85%), respectively.
+We found that there were no notable shifts of taxonomic composition of the ammonia-oxidizing communities in response to drought, although the community compositions were largely shifted among cropping systems (Supplementary Fig.1: Relative abundance bar plot).
+The cropping system was also a strong driver of the ammonia-oxidizers alpha diversity, with higher AOA and Comammox, but lower AOB alpha diversity in the BIODYN system than in the CONFYM and CONMIN cropping systems (Fig. 2: alpha diversity, Table S2: alpha diversity statistical analysis).
+In contrast, there were no differences of the observed richness and Shannon diversity index between drought and control of the AOB and AOA communities in both bulk soil and rhizosphere (Fig. 2: Alpha diversity, Table S2: alpha diversity statistical analysis).
+However, a subtle yet significant effect of drought was observed on the observed richness of the Comammox community in the bulk soil only (Table S2: alpha diversity statistical analysis).